“I created an AI assistant for Laravel developers that handles all the boring work.”

 Laravel 10 is out!
-Here's every new feature and change.
+Here are every new features and changes.

 Laravel 10 is out!
-Here's every new feature and change.
+Here are every new features and changes.

 Laravel 10 release date

-Laravel 10 was released on February 14, 2023, and currently is the latest version.
+Laravel 10 was released on February 14, 2023, and currently is the latest version of the framework.

 But take it slow!
 It doesn’t mean you have to update all your projects immediately.